-Brian Allen is the Founder and Principal of the Appropriate Technology Group, a Seattle-based consultancy focused on sustainable approaches to using technology for economic development and environmental protection.
-He has lived and worked across the Americas and Europe for a wide range of businesses and non-profits over the last 30 years.
-In Washington State, he has founded or served on the boards of Sustainable West Seattle. the Green Party of Washington State, Washington Alpine Club, Seattle Astronomical Society, The Backbone Campaign, The Washington Alliance of Technology Workers, Seattle Independent Media Center, Northwest Ecobuilding Guild, Green Party of Seattle, and the Puget Sound Beekeepers Association, among others.
-He earned a BA in Political Science & International Relations from the University of Wisconsin-Madison, the Certificat d’Études Politiques from the Institute d’Études Politiques in Aix-en-Provence, France, and an MA in Economics & Latin American Studies from The Johns Hopkins School of Advanced International Studies (SAIS) in Washington, DC.
-He is a Wisconsin native living in West Seattle in a Homestead Community Land Trust home, which he is renovating into a model of green building techniques and energy self-sufficiency.
+Brian has founded or served on the boards of groups including the American Solar Energy Society, Sustainable West Seattle, the Green Party of Washington State, the Green Party of Seattle, Washington Alpine Club, Seattle Astronomical Society, The Backbone Campaign, The Washington Alliance of Technology Workers, Seattle Independent Media Center, Northwest Ecobuilding Guild, and the Puget Sound Beekeepers Association.
+Brian holds a BA in Political Science & International Relations from the University of Wisconsin-Madison, the Certificat d’Études Politiques from the Institute d’Études Politiques in Aix-en-Provence, France, and an MA in Economics & Latin American Studies from The Johns Hopkins School of Advanced International Studies (SAIS) in Washington, DC.
+He lives in West Seattle in a Homestead Community Land Trust home, which he is renovating into a model of green building techniques and energy self-sufficiency.

-Ken Cousins’ work focuses broadly on sustainability issues, including the global dynamics of green markets and social labeling, ecological economics, and mapping activist networks.
-He has been active in the sustainability movement for over two decades, working with the Forest Stewardship Council-US, GreenFestival, Sustainable Cascadia, and Eat Local Now!, as well as Seattle SCALLOPS affiliates and Transition Network groups.
-He believes that sustainability – broadly realized – is necessary for a healthy, just, and vibrant civil society.
+Ken believes that sustainability – broadly realized – is necessary for a healthy, just, and vibrant civil society.
 He has a Ph.D. in the Politics of Natural Resources and the Environment, and an M.A. in Political Economy (both from the University of Maryland), as well as a B.A. in Ecological Agriculture from The Evergreen State College.
 Ken lives with his wife Leyla and their dog Molly in a LEED-certified home in Ballard.

-Nathan Jackson graduated from Central Washington University with a degree in Secondary English teaching and began working in various educational positions including AmeriCorps, pre-kindergarten and college level teaching.
-He has always had a desire to help others reach their full potential and see that their limitations are only what they set for themselves.
-He brings experience in non profit organizations, social outreach and communication.
-He is especially effective with interpersonal relationships and pragmatic problem solving.
 Nathan has a deep commitment to social justice, health equity and education for all.
+He started reevaluating his actions and their repercussions near his 18th birthday and decided to become a vegetarian.
+Thinking about how we affect our surroundings by our actions both personal and societal started his passion for sustainability.
+Vegetarianism broadened his perspective.
 He believes that no real change can happen if someone is over dependent on others and is not fulfilling their own promise.
 Change happens when someone learns how to fend for themselves using their own natural talents, education and access to services that empower and free them.

-Since moving to the Pacific NW, David used his knowledge of advance green building techniques to complete a green remodel of their home and volunteered with several organizations focused on sustainable development including Social Venture Partners, Cascadia Eastside Leaf, Northwest EcoBuilding Guild and International Living Future Institute.
-Previously, David lived in Washington, DC where he pursued his passion to work on global climate change.
-He served on the Board of Directors before becoming the Executive Director of the Green Building Institute, a leading green education non-profit in the Mid-Atlantic region.
-He also served on the DC Jazz Festival Board of Directors to raise funds for the annual DC Jazz Festival.
 Formerly, he lived in the San Francisco Bay Area for nearly 30 years where he was the Chairman and CEO of the East Bay Conversion and Reinvestment Commission (EBCRC) - a non-profit focused on converting closed military bases into new sustainable economic uses.
 David received his Masters from the University of California at Berkeley and his undergraduate degree from the University of South Dakota.
 He also attended the Harvard Business School’s Executive Education Program, Strategic Perspectives in Nonprofit Management as well as HBS’s Social Enterprise Conference on Global Climate Change and the Wharton Business Club’s Green Business Summit.
-He loves to travel through the Puget Sound with his wife and their one-year-old black lab to find fun new places to fetch.
+He loves to travel through the Puget Sound with his wife and three-year-old black lab to find fun new places to fetch.